 Creation of this resource was supported by Mavs Open Press, operated by the University of Texas at Arlington Libraries (UTA Libraries).
-Mavs Open Press, operated by the University of Texas at Arlington Libraries (UTA Libraries), offers no-cost services for UTA faculty, staff, and students who wish to openly publish their scholarship.
-The Libraries' program provides human and technological resources that empower our communities to create or adapt open educational resources (OER).
-Course materials published by Mavs Open Press are openly licensed using Creative Commons licenses to allow for revision and reuse and are offered in various digital formats free of charge.
-Mavs Open Press also supports the publication of open-access journals authored and edited by UTA faculty, staff, and students.
+Mavs Open Press offers no-cost services for UTA faculty, staff, and students who wish to openly publish their scholarship.
+The Libraries' program provides human and technological resources that empower our communities to publish new open access journals, to convert traditional print journals to open access publications, and to create or adapt open educational resources (OER).
+Our resources are openly licensed using Creative Commons licenses and are offered in various e-book formats free of charge, which can be downloaded from the Mavs Open Press OER catalog.
+Optional print copies of this text may be available through the UTA Bookstore or can be purchased directly from XanEdu, Mavs Open Press' exclusive print provider and distributor.